ElementsProject/lightning/doc/PLUGINS.md

 committing to the database!
 This is the expected way to halt and catch fire.

+`db_write` is a parallel-chained hook, i.e., multiple plugins can register it, and all of them will be invoked simultaneously without regard for order of registration.
+The hook is considered handled if all registered plugins return `{"result": "continue"}`.
+If any plugin returns anything else, `lightningd` will error without committing to the database.

 ### `invoice_payment`

 This hook is called whenever a valid payment for an unpaid invoice has arrived.